gulam101/Responsive-Website/README.md

 ### Development Changes:

 Development changes tracks the changes that happend to the project.
-It orders it by date and description .
+It orders it by date and description.

 ### Resources: